jeremysalwen/HaliteClustering/readme.txt

 Halite - basic information

 Halite is an algorithm (and a library) for scalable clustering of high-dimensional data.
-For more information, see the paper "Halite: Fast and Scalable Multiresolution Local-Correlation Clustering" by Robson L. F. Cordeiro, Agma J. M. Traina, Christos Faloutsos and Caetano Traina Jr.
+For more information, see the paper "Halite: Fast and Scalable Multiresolution Local-Correlation Clustering" by Robson L.
+F. Cordeiro, Agma J. M. Traina, Christos Faloutsos and Caetano Traina Jr.

-Included is the C++ API for the algorithm (haliteClustering.cpp), as well as a demo program (Halite.cpp).
+Included is the C++ API for the algorithm (HaliteClustering.cpp), as well as a demo program (Halite.cpp).

 If you want to use the code, the easiest way would just be copying the source files into your project, as it's not set up to build or install a library.

 *******************************************************************

-input data format:
+Demo program input data format:

 axis_1 axis_2 axis_3 ... axis_d groundTruthCluster
 axis_1 axis_2 axis_3 ... axis_d groundTruthCluster